 Likewise, a Module A plan that lists potential thesis statements/topic sentences in response to past HSC questions assists in your essay planning and highlights possible flaws in your argumentation.
 Memorising an essay will encourage you to be lazy, and it is likely that you will struggle to improvise during the exam – but if you plan appropriately, you will be successful in your improvisation whilst still utilising the hard work you’ve put in during the year.

 This period of your study is different to anything you’ve done before.
 You’re no longer at school, and you are in charge of your own study and learning.
+There is a lot of autonomy on what you study and how you study it.
 Try to be proactive – plan the times you will study during the day, and plan for breaks as well.
 Sticking to this schedule will make you feel calm and organised, and you’ll be able to enjoy your breaks guilt-free.
 Make sure you take a ten minute break after every 40-50 minutes of study.

 At the end of the day, the HSC also tests you on your ability to write CLEARLY within a time limit.
 Practise your writing by completing past papers and questions (this also tests your ability to improvise under time pressure).
 Read through these papers afterwards to ensure you are writing clear, concise and readable essays.
 If your marker struggles to read your writing, this will interrupt the flow of your response, and you WILL be marked down.
 You don’t want your 20/20 essay to be a 19/20 because the marker struggled to read it.

 Keep sending work to your teachers, and swap essays with your friends.
 Peer marking is highly useful during this time period – it allows you to gain feedback, whilst also exposing you to new ideas and ways of writing.
-Finally, it helps you realise what the marker will be looking for – if you notice that your friend isn’t talking enough about representation in their Module C essay, it might make you reconsider the ways in which your Module C essay is structured.
+Finally, it helps you realise what the marker will be looking for – if you notice that your friend isn’t talking enough about resonances and dissonances in their Module B essay, it might make you reconsider the ways in which your Module B essay is structured.
 Exposure to other essays is always worth it.

 All your essays are different.
 This is obvious.
-What you need to do is know WHY they are different – what are the expectations for the Area of Study, and how do these differ from the modules?
+What you need to do is know WHY they are different – what are the expectations for Texts and Human Experiences, and how do these differ from the modules?
 Read through the syllabus descriptions of all your topics again.
 Your HSC questions will ALWAYS come from these descriptors, so this helps you prepare for whatever is thrown at you.
-For example, after writing a Discovery creative composition, read through the syllabus outline for the Area of Study and try to find elements of the syllabus in your composition (i.e., “discoveries can be sudden and unexpected”).
-Ask yourself whether your creative composition could be used for an exam that focuses on the nature of unexpected discoveries.
+For example, after writing a Craft of Writing discursive composition, read through the syllabus outline for Module C and try to find elements of the syllabus in your composition (i.e., “evaluate how writers use language creatively and imaginatively for a range of purposes”).
+Ask yourself whether your discursive composition could be used for an exam that focuses on a piece that explores a unique perspective of a significant event in a text.
 This is a key way to plan for the unexpected.

 You need to know the structure of all of your HSC exams back to front.
 You shouldn’t be surprised when you get into the exam – this is a waste of time and brainpower.
 Make sure you know that all of your English sections are worth the same (therefore, you should spend equal time on each), and make sure you know how marks have been allocated in past exams.
 This will ensure that on exam day, you can focus on answering the question rather than interpreting the structure, or figuring out the layout.